skirpichev/python-gmp/README.rst

 ==========

 Python extension module providing safe bindings to the GNU GMP.
 This module shouldn't crash the interpreter!
-It requires Python 3.9 or later versions and has been tested with CPython 3.9 through 3.14 and for PyPy 3.11.

 This module can be used as a gmpy2/python-flint replacement to provide CPython-compatible integer (mpz) type.
 It includes few functions (factorial, gcd and isqrt), compatible with the stdlib's module math.

+It requires Python 3.9 or later versions and has been tested with CPython 3.9 through 3.14, for PyPy 3.11 and for GraalPy 24.2.
+Free-threading builds of the CPython are supported.

 Releases are available in the Python Package Index (PyPI) at https://pypi.org/project/python-gmp/